Email Document Solution For Businesses|DocuSend

 Email seems to have always been here, but though ancient by technical reckoning, it was only invented in the early 70s.
 It was used inside the old ARPNET system (which predated the public internet).
 It wasn't until 1996 that Microsoft included a precursor to Outlook in their system.

-It seems odd now, but I remember being one of the early people who got an email account from Google—and unfortunately, I didn't use it.
+It seems odd now, but I remember being one of the early people who got an email account from Google – and unfortunately, I didn't use it.
 I had "my name" @gmail.com; I was that early!

 Because a sender can be anywhere in the world, it is hard to police email.
 What is illegal in the USA may of necessity be tolerated in a less-developed country.

 Much of the backbone of the internet was developed as open-source software (OSS).
-OSS is code designed to be publicly accessible—anyone can see, modify and distribute the code as they see fit, and you generally don't pay for the software of the servers.
+OSS is code designed to be publicly accessible – anyone can see, modify, and distribute the code as they see fit, and you generally don't pay for the software of the servers.
 This means most email servers are based on software that relies on the kindness of developers to enhance their security.

 Other offerings do exist that are much more robust, but there is a tremendous amount of junk sloshing through the system.
-Unlike printed junk mail, which costs money to send, email is virtually free to the sender—it only costs the receivers in having to deal with it.
+Unlike printed junk mail, which costs money to send, email is virtually free to the sender – it only costs the receivers in having to deal with it.

 To combat this as well as phishing, aggressive antispam software was developed, both on mail clients (a program used to access and manage a user's email) and on servers.
 These work in part by identifying phrases used by those who are trying to get you to respond, which is an ongoing battle, as these phrases evolve.

 Unfortunately for those who need to get their bills paid, phishing schemes have picked up on the phrases used on invoices and use them to get people to pay fake bills, often imitating existing companies.
-This has resulted in many legitimate bills being labeled as junk mail, which means often, customers don't even see them.
-And some who do see them don’t realize they are legitimate: we see from our bounce rates that 0.5 percent of bills emailed by our clients to their customers are reported by the recipient as spam.
+This has resulted in many legitimate bills being labeled as junk mail, which means customers often don't even see them.
+And some who do see them don’t realize they are legitimate: We see from our bounce rates that 0.5 percent of bills emailed by our clients to their customers are reported by the recipient as spam.

 Bulk email can get your email domain placed on the spam lists.
 The servers are looking for mailing campaigns, and sending too many emails too quickly from your own domain can trigger them to blacklist you.
 Then you have to track down the sites that have blacklisted you and get them to remove you from their list.
-This takes time, and during this time, all the rest of your emails are going into junk folders all over the world.
+This takes time, and during this time, all the rest of your emails are going into junk folders all over.

-There is an ability to send with a read receipt, but many systems block the return; we tested this and it isn't reliable.
+There is an ability to send with a read receipt, but many systems block the return; we tested this, and it isn't reliable.
 The sender can't know who has received the email, much less who opened the documents sent.

 DocuLink Changes All That

-The vast majority of DocuSend users have hybrid databases made up of customers that can’t or don’t want to receive documents through the internet, and those who prefer to receive invoices electronically.
+The vast majority of DocuSend users have databases made up of customers that can’t or don’t want to receive documents through the internet, and those who prefer to receive invoices electronically.
 We determined that to facilitate reliable electronic billing, the system must:

-• Send emails from a source that is white listed, and remains white listed
+• Send emails from a source that is white-listed, and remains white-listed.

-• Be able to send large amount of emails for a low cost, without fear of being blacklisted.
+• Be able to send a large amount of emails for a low cost, without fear of being blacklisted.

 • Be able to report which documents were not read on the secure site.